 Candidates may also submit a recent (less than 12 months) colour photograph for inclusion with the candidate profile statement in the booklet to accompany the voting papers.
-Photos should also be provided electronically, on a media device, or as an attachment to an email to the Electoral Officer or Deputy Electoral Officer.
+Photos should also be provided electronically, on a media device, or as an attachment to an email to the Deputy Electoral Officer at elections@tararuadc.govt.nz.